🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 CED & Melancholic Depression

-This type can be more severe than general depression, though the symptoms are similar.
+Melancholic depression, a subtype of major depression, can be more severe than general depression, though the symptoms are similar.

 People with melancholic depression tend to move and speak slower, show little emotion, lose weight, sleep poorly but have increased wakefulness, feel extra sensitive to stress, and have trouble concentrating and remembering things.
 This usually accompanies strong feelings of guilt and thoughts of suicide.